CSFC 2025 Priority Bill List

 A county or municipality may not:

-• Enact a regulation that excludes factory-built structures and manufactured homes from the county or municipality;
+• Enact a regulation that excludes factory-built structures from the county or municipality;

-• Impose more restrictive standards on factory-built structures and manufactured homes than those that the county or municipality applies to site-built homes in the same residential zones in the county or municipality; or
+• Impose more restrictive standards on factory-built structures than those that the county or municipality applies to site-built homes in the same residential zones in the county or municipality; or

-• Enact or enforce a regulation, law, or ordinance affecting the installation or construction of a factory-built structure or manufactured home that is more stringent than a regulation, ordinance, or law that applies to other types of construction.
+• Enact or enforce a regulation, law, or ordinance affecting the installation or construction of a factory-built structure that is more stringent than a regulation, ordinance, or law that applies to other types of construction.

-• Enact land use regulations to the extent that the regulations are applicable to existing housing or structures or new site-built housing in the county or municipality; and
+• Land use regulations to the extent that the regulations are applicable to existing similar housing or structures or new site-built housing in the county or municipality;

-• Enact a building code provision for unique public safety requirements unless the provision applies to a factory-built structure. or manufactured home
+• A building code provision for unique public safety requirements unless the provision applies to a factory-built structure; and

 • Removal of a member with experience in mechanical engineering or contracting;